cmelab/flowerMD/paper/paper.md

-The computational researcher who follows best practices for accurate, accessible and reproducible results may create a programmatic layer over these individual software packages (i.e. wrapper) that serves to consolidate and automate a complete workflow [?, ?, ?].
+The computational researcher who follows best practices for accurate, accessible and reproducible results may create a programmatic layer over these individual software packages (i.e. wrapper) that serves to consolidate and automate a complete workflow.
 However, these efforts often use a bespoke approach where the entire workflow design is tailored towards the specific question or project.
 Design choices might include the materials studied, the model used (e.g. atomistic or coarse-grained), the source of the forcefield in the model, and